 The Funded Cohort consists of students enrolled in the following programs:

 - A one-year MA program.
-One year of funding is guaranteed.
-This is a demanding program, for students follow the same program as direct-entry PhD students in their first year.
+One year of base funding is provided.
+This is a demanding program, for students follow the same program as students in the first year of the direct-entry PhD program.
 It is ideal for students with a strong Classics background who want the best training in Classics, but who do not want to commit themselves to a PhD program (at the U of T or elsewhere).